 Her essay, A mere drop in the sea of what is, published by 4A Papers (2016), explored the art circulating on the ‘streets of social media’ in Kashmir, portions of which made it into the Hansard Report of the Australian Parliament.
 This essay was highly commended by AICA's 2018 Incentive Award for Young Art Critics.

-In 2021 Alana is presenting new work in The National: New Australian Art at Carriageworks; a resident artist with the Kimberley Land Council as part of SPACED 04: Rural Utopias; a participant in the FAR (Food Art Research) Network; and writing, making, and collaborating across a range of platforms in person and online, particularly via the circulation of her ongoing body of work Cups of nun chai.
+In 2021 Alana is presenting new work in The National: New Australian Art at Carriageworks which also see her residing in the venue as Carriageworks' inaugural Writer in Residence from April - May 2021 working on the six part series Conversations and Correspondence.
+She is also a resident artist with the Kimberley Land Council as part of SPACED 04: Rural Utopias; a participant in the FAR (Food Art Research) Network; and writing, making, and collaborating across a range of platforms in person and online, particularly via the circulation of her ongoing body of work Cups of nun chai.

 In 2019 Alana’s work featured in Startup States curated by Laura McLean at Sarai (Delhi), Uncertain Territory curated by Halinka Orszulok at Artbank (Sydney) and the International Public Art Festival Quantum City (Karachi) curated by Zarmeene Shah, Amin Gulgee and Sara Paganwala.
 She also undertook residencies with Perth Institute of Contemporary Art and TIME PLACE SPACE produced by Artshouse in regional Victoria.
 Alana published with Hyperallergic, Artlink and un Magazine, and featured on The Polis Project’s Five Objects podcast.